Bit-Quill/opensearch-project-sql/docs/dev/pagination-v2.md

 ```
 ## Communication with OpenSearch

 There are several options to communicate with OpenSearch.

-Depending on the type of query, it
+Depending on the type of query, it may make sense to issue different requests to OpenSearch.

-### Non-scroll request
+### Simple Requests

 For some queries, SQL plugin can fetch all data from OpenSearch at once.